huggingface/blog/how-to-generate.md

 As *ad-hoc* decoding methods, *top-p* and *top-K* sampling seem to produce more fluent text than traditional *greedy* - and *beam* search on open-ended language generation.
-Recently, there has been more evidence though that the apparent flaws of *greedy* and *beam* search - mainly generating repetitive word sequences - are caused by the model (especially the way the model is trained), rather than the decoding method, *cf.* [Welleck et al.
+There is evidence that the apparent flaws of *greedy* and *beam* search - mainly generating repetitive word sequences - are caused by the model (especially the way the model is trained), rather than the decoding method, *cf.* [Welleck et al.